How many times have you heard a manager or executive say this:

 If you’re reading this at work, odds are… you’re sitting.

 Think about how much you sit during the day – in your car on the way to work, at your desk for hours at a time, on your couch as you unwind after a stressful day in front of The Bachelor.
 (Don’t lie, you love that show too.)

-The sedentary nature of office life is having a deleterious effect on our health, and contributing to depressed moods and employee dissatisfaction.
+The sedentary nature of office life is having a deleterious effect on our health, and contributing to depressed moods, employee burnout, and dissatisfaction.

 Luckily, there are countless cost-effective solutions.
 Encourage employees to get up and stretch or go for a noontime stroll.
 Come up with “deskercises” – simple exercises you can do at your desk or in common areas.

 Here’s a simple tactic from leading skincare brand Murad – with a little paint, the company created a “walking track” in their new Los Angeles HQ to encourage employees to take walking meetings throughout the workday.

 On the same token, access to nutritious meals and snacks is essential to boosting employee satisfaction by paying attention to their health.
 Let’s face it, the typical snacks found in vending machine break rooms are loaded with sugar and empty calories.

 They make employees sluggish, irritable, and contribute to metabolic diseases like obesity, diabetes, and even high blood pressure and heart disease.

 SnackNation’s healthy snack delivery service for offices makes it easy to provide delicious snacks your employees will love.
 The snacks are always healthy and always tasty.